 Heart Disease Clinic

-• All of our nurses and doctors have been trained and keep up to date with management of ischaemic heart disease and heart failure.
-Our Practice Nurse, Sister Christina Russell specialises in heart disease management and Dr Ormrod is our ischaemic heart disease lead.
+• Our nurses and doctors have been trained and keep up to date with management of ischaemic heart disease and heart failure.

 • We run a structured heart disease management service for routine monitoring.